-Master of Arts in Design (M.A.)
+Master of Arts in Design (MA)

-By permission of the Kansas Board of Regents, application for admission to graduate programs in the Department of Design may be refused if available instructional space does not allow addition of more students.
+By permission of the Kansas Board of Regents, application for admission to graduate programs in the Department of Design may be refused if available instructional space does not allow the addition of more students.

 A departmental graduate faculty committee reviews transcripts and evaluates applications to determine admission qualifications.
 Applicants to the M.A. program must have undergraduate and/or professional backgrounds judged by the Graduate Faculty to be appropriate preparation for the specialization selected.

-Fall: Priority deadline is April 15; Final deadline is July 1
+Fall: Priority deadline is May 1; Final deadline is July 1

-Spring: Priority deadline is November 15; Final deadline is December 1
+Spring: Priority deadline is November 1; Final deadline is December 1

-A complete application for admission consists of the following materials:
+1 A complete application for admission consists of the following materials:Graduate application fee

-- Curriculum Vitae or resume.
+2. Curriculum Vitae or resume

-- A portfolio of your design work or samples of written work or other creative artifacts you have produced if your previous degree was not in a design related discipline.
-Portfolio content should represent the scope of your experience, knowledge, skills and abilities to date.
-Please include documentation of each project: the challenge it was intended to address, the process involved, your role and the role of others in its execution.
-We prefer receiving the portfolio digitally (upload under “other documents” during the on-line application process).
-The portfolio is limited to 10 megabytes (not zipped) in PDF format.
+6. A portfolio of your design work, or samples of written or other creative artifacts you have produced if your prior education or training was not in a design-related discipline.
+Portfolio content should represent the scope of your knowledge and experience to date.
+Please include any documentation of your work that might explain the task, challenge or process involved, your role and the role of others in its execution.
+We prefer receiving your portfolio digitally (upload under “other documents” during the online application process).
+The portfolio is limited to 10MB (not zipped) in PDF format.

-- Official TOEFL or IELTS score report if English is not your native language or if you do not have a degree from an accredited U.S. college or university.
+1. Official TOEFL or IELTS score report if English is not your native language or if you do not have a degree from an accredited U.S. college or university.

-- Financial statement showing you have funds for your first year of study.
+2. Financial statement showing you have funds for your first year of study.
 The financial statement may be submitted after the admission decision is made.